syed-suleman-shah-engineer/suleman-portfolio/_learn-unity3d-beginner/csharp-basics-for-unity-beginners.md

 ### Spawning coins with a loop

-Instead of placing 5 individual coin GameObjects by hand, we can write a `CoinSpawner` that creates them at random positions when the scene starts.
+Instead of placing 5 individual coin GameObjects by hand, we write a `CoinSpawner` that creates them at random positions when the scene starts.
 As long as our coin prefab already has its collider set to **Is Trigger = true** and its tag set to `"Coin"`, every coin the loop spawns is ready to be collected automatically:

 ```csharp
 using UnityEngine;